 3.9 How charges may be varied

-Gippsland Water may vary charges to customers, subject to water law, its approved service standards and any relevant determination of the Essential Services Commission.
+Gippsland Water may vary charges to customers, subject to the Water Act 1989 (Vic) and the Water Industry Act 1994 (Vic), its approved service standards and any relevant determination of the Essential Services Commission.

 Gippsland Water will calculate a pro rata charge to effect a variation in charges where the variation date falls within a billing period.